 I’m going to try and test this Ruffwear harness to the max, and see if I can break it, haha.
 I’ll let you know if I manage to do so, and update this post.
 I have heard that they are very durable – hence Ruffwear being the brand of choice for many dogs and their humans seeking trail and adventurous excursions.
 When I first had to wear it I would rub it along every wall and railing I came across, so I have scuffed the straps, but this doesn’t affect their use.

 Also, I decided I like the harness so I have stopped doing this, even though it is fun.

-Available for purchase at the stores below:
+The Ruffwear Front Range Harness covered by this review is available for purchase at the stores below: